 Ofili’s masterclass in strategic silence

-Humans have a sweet tooth for suppressed works.
-From banned books to cult classics, we have a tendency to support artists whose works were misunderstood in their time.
+We all have a sweet tooth for suppressed works.
+From banned books to cult classics, our curiosity compels us to support artists whose works were misunderstood in their time.
+In this sense, controversy can be a blessing, but it depends on the artist’s reaction.

-If Ofili went head-to-head with the mayor of New York and battled with the Catholic League, that would have significantly changed the optics.
-Especially given his race, he would have been seen as an equal (if not greater) aggressor in the debate.
+If Ofili went head-to-head with the mayor of New York and battled with the Catholic League, that would have altered the optics.
+Given his race, the media would have seen him as an equal (if not greater) aggressor in the debate.
+Ignoring the conflict and only speaking when spoken to allowed him to adopt an aura of cool.

 He moved to Trinidad in 2005, where he continues to paint and craft.
 To explore more of Ofili’s work, view the mini-collection below or visit his profile at MoMA.